KxSystems/docs-v1/docs/dashboards/bubblechart.md

 ![Screenshot](img/addhelpertooltip.jpg)

-Tooltips use <a href="http://handlebarsjs.com/">Handlebars.js</a> so variables can be added dynamically to tooltip.
+Tooltips use Handlebars, so variables can be added dynamically to tooltip.

 For example: